The NNSS (Non-Native Species Secretariat) invasive species awareness week

 Fully grown Japanese Knotweed can reach three metres, so at this height it’s hard to miss.
 However, being perennial it changes with the seasons, starting with new knotweed shoots in spring, growing to its full height by July.
 It flowers in late summer before dying back in November leaving brittle leafless knotweed canes in winter.

 Remedy: Japanese knotweed needs to be professionally managed in order that mortgage companies will lend against impacted properties.
-You can send us a photo if you suspect you have Japanese knotweed and we will be able to help you, offering our treatment programmes should the plant be confirmed as Japanese knotweed.
+You can send us a photo if you suspect you have Japanese knotweed and we will be able to help you, offering our treatment or knotweed removal programmes should the plant be confirmed as Japanese knotweed.

 The images below will give you some help in identifying Japanese Knotweed;